 These rotations are an important part of first-year residency and continue for all three years of the program.
 The goal of the outpatient rotation is to expose residents to a wide variety of neurological conditions as they are most commonly seen in practice – in clinic.
 This training includes neurology clinics in epilepsies, headache, neuromuscular disorders, movement disorders, neonatal disorders, concussion, metabolic disorders, neuro-oncology and tuberous sclerosis.
 This rotation is designed to help residents identify possible areas of specialization.
 In the final year of training, residents may elect to spend more time in outpatient clinical areas, based on their interests.

 This one-month rotation in the Epilepsy Service at Cincinnati Children’s provides exposure to intractable epilepsies, pseudoseizures and other epilepsies and paroxysmal disorders.
 Educational opportunities include experience with long-term EEG monitoring, EEG reading, epilepsy surgical planning, epilepsy surgery and sophisticated neuroimaging techniques such as FMRI, PET, SPECT and MEG scans.

 Clinical child neurologists need to understand studies of epidemiology, diagnostic tests and new treatments.
-And academic child neurologists need time during training to develop a research focus and research skills.
+An academic child neurologist needs time during training to develop a research focus and research skills.
 For both, a first-hand research experience is extremely valuable.

-During the first year of training, Cincinnati Children’s requires child neurology residents to complete a research rotation.
-This provides an opportunity to train in research methodology and develop a mentored protocol in clinical or basic research.
+Throughout training, Cincinnati Children's provides a structured framework for designing and performing research, including dedicated noon research conferences and support from a PhD statistician.
+This provides an opportunity to train in research methodology, as well as complete and present a mentored protocol in clinical or basic research.

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479